Luna-Klatzer/docs_openhiven.py/docs/home/contributing.md

 ### Summary

-Committing to OpenSource-projects is important and that does not only count for this project but for thousands out there that are dependent on the user reporting bugs when they occur!
-Therefore, if you already have made improvements or will make some to an open-source project, you can be sure the owners of the project will forever be thankful for that as long as you do it right!
+Committing to OpenSource-projects is important and that does not only count for this project but for thousands out there that are dependent on the users helping the project when they can!
+Therefore, if you already have made improvements, reported some bugs or will share some ideas and improvements to an open-source project, you can be sure the owners of the project will forever be thankful for that as long as you do it right.